Skip to content

 No manual flow-building required

-In this workflow, the coding agent does the heavy lifting of building the agent, while Agent Studio remains the place where the work is reviewed, tested, and deployed.
+In this workflow, the coding tool generates the project files.
+Agent Studio is where the output is reviewed, tested, and deployed.

 Step 1 - Gather requirements